nviennot/irb-config/README.md

-    rvm use XXX@global # Replace XXX with your ruby interpreter gem install pry pry-doc coderay awesome_print gnuplot gem install --ignore-dependencies interactive_rspec # prevent the installation of the rspec gem rvm use XXX
+    rvm use XXX@global # Replace XXX with your ruby interpreter gem install pry pry-doc coderay awesome_print gnuplot rvm use XXX

 To update the repository, run